datajoint-company/sciops-demo-workflow-1/README.md

         + [element-array-ephys](https://github.com/datajoint/element-array-ephys)
     + Please follow the steps listed below to begin working with the platform.

-+ Create a free account at [datajoint.io](https://accounts.datajoint.io)
++ Create a free account at [https://accounts.datajoint.io](https://accounts.datajoint.io)
-    + Please email us after you create this account so we can ensure your account is configured properly.
+    + Please email us at support@datajoint.com after you create this account so we can ensure your account is configured properly.

     ![accounts](images/accounts.png)